Planning to leave an inheritance to your loved ones? To help guide you in the estate planning process, here are five things to consider:

 2. Make your wishes clear.

-Bring your family together (with a mediator, if necessary) to have a frank conversation about your decisions and the reasoning behind them to avoid family feuds and expensive legal battles.
+The decision to leave an inheritance may be simple, but the family dynamics involved may not be as easy to navigate.
+With a trend developing towards expensive legal battles, it’s crucial that you make your wishes clear.
+Bring your family together (with a mediator, if necessary) to have a frank conversation about your decisions and the reasoning behind them to avoid future feuds.

 3. Consider division of assets.